andrea-mitridate/PTArcade/docs/inputs/model.md

-The model file is a simple Python file that, at minimum, needs to contain the following informaiton:
+The model file is a simple Python file that, at minimum, needs to contain the following information:

-* The [names and prior distributions][priors] of the new physics signal parameters.
+* [Names and prior distributions][priors] of the new physics signal parameters.
-* A parametrized form of the new physics signal, which can either be [stochastic][spectrum] (and parametrized via its power spectrum), or [deterministic][signal] (and parametrized as a timeseries).
+* Parametrized form of the new physics signal, which can either be [stochastic][spectrum] (and parametrized via its power spectrum), or [deterministic][signal] (and parametrized as a timeseries).

-In the following we will explain how these two quantities can be defined in the model file.
+In the following we will explain how these two quantities are defined in the model file.

   [priors]: #priors
   [spectrum]: #stochastic-signals
   [signal]: #deterministic-signals

 ## Priors
-The priors for the signal parameters are defined via the `parameters` dictionary in the model file.
+The priors for the signal parameters are defined via the `parameters` dictionary.
 The keys of this dictionary must be strings, which will be used as names of the model parameters.
 The values of this dictionary are `parameter` objects ...

 ??? example "Priors example"
     For example, the `parameters` dictionary of a model described by the parameters $a$ and $b$ which are common among all the pulsars will look like this for different choices of the priros: